calwilee/LoLEDA/README.md

   </tbody>
 </table>

 At first glance, it may appear here that no one on either team banned a champion.
 If we take a look at the [recording](https://www.twitch.tv/videos/1302904867?t=05h29m25s){:target="_blank"}, we can see that they did ban champions.
-Even though this occurence would be a case of MCAR, it appears that the majority of the bans were correctly reported.
+Even though this occurrence would be a case of MCAR, it appears that the majority of the bans were correctly reported.
 As a result, we can conclude that the missing values in the ban columns are missing by design.
 When a player chooses not to ban a champion, there is no banned champion to report, so the data is missing.

 ## Missingness Dependency

-Although we have concluded that our data is missing by design, running analysis to see if the missigness is dependent on other colums can still prove valuable.
-Since `ban5` contains the most missing values, we will preform our analysis on this column.
-We will run permutation tests to see `ban5` is missing dependent on both `gameid` and `ban1`.
+Although we have concluded that our data is missing by design, running analysis to see if the missigness is dependent on other columns can still prove valuable.
+Since `ban5` contains the most missing values, we will perform our analysis on this column.
+We will run permutation tests to see `ban5` is missing depending on both `gameid` and `ban1`.

 > `ban5` and `gameid`

-**Null Hypothesis:** the distribution of `gameid` when `ban5` is missing is about the same as the distribution of the `gameid` when `ban5` is not missing\
+**Null Hypothesis:** The distribution of `gameid` when `ban5` is missing is about the same as the distribution of the `gameid` when `ban5` is not missing\
-**Alternative Hypothesis:** the distribution of `gameid` when `ban5` is missing is different than the distribution of the `gameid` when `ban5` is not missing\
+**Alternative Hypothesis:** The distribution of `gameid` when `ban5` is missing is different than the distribution of the `gameid` when `ban5` is not missing\
 Test statistic: TVD between `gameid` and `ban5`, since `gameid` is categorical

 <div class="table-wrapper" markdown="block">